robotical/docs.robotical.io/python/remote.md

 Raised when a command has been called that is not supported by the client type specified in the `Marty` URL or elsewhere.

+<a name="adding-commands"></a> Adding Commands or Clients
+===

+Execution of a command is resolved in MartyPy as follows:

+The `Marty` class calls
+the Client's method `execute(*args, **kwargs)`, with the command name as the first argument, and any further arguments as necessary.

+`execute` is implemented in `martypy.GenericClient`, which will perform a lookup against the `GenericClient.COMMANDS_LUT` lookup-table.
+All the known commands shoulf be in there, as `None`s, given the generic client just provides interface, not implementation.

+If a callback is left as `None` then a `UnavailableCommandException` is raised when `Marty` tries to call it - this is the preferred behaviour for client types that *don't* support a given command.

+Each Client Type should subclass `GenericClient` and then register its own handlers for commands, using the `register_commands` method, which basically merges the default `COMMANDS_LUT` dict with any supplied dicts.
+The client class, say `SocketClient`, for example, would provide an appropriate handler for each method.
+It's probably best to look at the source `martypy/socketclient.py` for how exactly to do this.

 <a name="client-types"></a> Client Types & GenericClient